mohammadhashemii/Justice-In-Work/README.md

 ![](https://github.com/mohammadhashemii/Justice-In-Work/blob/master/images/feature%20description.png)

-# Project discription
+# Project description

-The goal of this project is to predict a request from a sepcific user a is fraud or not.
-The full explenation can be found in [*TODO.pdf*](https://github.com/mohammadhashemii/Justice-In-Work/blob/master/TODO.pdf)
+The goal of this project is to predict a request from a specific  user a is fraud or not.
+The full explanation can be found in [*TODO.pdf*](https://github.com/mohammadhashemii/Justice-In-Work/blob/master/TODO.pdf)

 The implementation of it is well documented in the source code file.